 San Francisco’s Chinatown neighborhood has an incredible blend of culture, tradition and beautiful shops.
 From the moment you enter at Dragon’s Gate and start your walk up Grant Avenue, you’re swept into an exciting blur of sights and sounds.
 There’s so much to see, you may feel like you can’t get to everything in one day.
 But don’t worry, we’ve got you covered.
-Here are our favorite ways to shop Chinatown so you won’t miss a thing:
+Here are our favorite things to do in Chinatown so you won’t miss a thing:

 To make sure you’re well fed and energized as you browse vintage kimonos and art galleries, stop into R&G Lounge for incredible Chinese food.
 Take the stairs down to the main dining room and you’ll be greeted by welcoming staff.
 Whether you order your own meal or choose to dine family style so you can try a bit of everything, make sure you try the Prawns with Honey Walnuts and the Scallop and Steak with Macadamia Nuts.
 The flavors burst, it’s all cooked to perfection and you’ll be full, happy, and ready to explore Grant Ave.